hajdupetke/vacation-manager/README.md

 ### Homepage

 After starting up the application the you start out on the homepage with the Calendar view.
 On the top right of the page the is a Sign In button to sign in to the application using your Google account.
 After authenticating an Administrator user needs to approve your registration in order to access other features of the app.
+If there are no Adminstrator account connect to the database with a database viewer application like DBeaver, and modify an existing user so that they become an Administrator.git

 After approval the will be a new button on the homepage to the north of the calendar.
 Clicking this button takes you to a new page where you can create a new leave request by selecting a range of dates and a category.

 ## Users page